emads22/ShapeArt/README.md

 # ShapeArt: Abstract Drawing Tool

 ## Overview
 Drawing Shapes on Canvas is a Python CLI application designed to create and save images of shapes drawn on a canvas.
-The application, now known as **`ShapeArt`**, allows users to draw rectangles and squares of various dimensions and colors on a canvas and save the resulting image.
+The application, now known as **`ShapeArt`**, allows users to draw circles, rectangles, and squares of various dimensions and colors on a canvas and save the resulting image.
 It leverages Object-Oriented Programming (OOP) principles for modularity and code organization.

 ```sh